Frequently Asked Questions

 What should I expect at my first visit?

-During the first appointment, I take time to understand your needs and if applicable, the needs of your family.
-For older children and adolescents, I typically meet separately with the family/guardian(s) and the child.
-This allows me to hear various perspectives in a lower pressure setting and gain a thorough appreciation of your concerns.
-I listen to your past experiences and struggles and try to understand future goals that you may have and what healing might look like for you.
-I strongly believe in collaborative decision-making and value your input in deciding which treatments to pursue.
-After our first appointment, I may request to coordinate care with various other clinicians and professionals, including primary care physicians, therapists, teachers, and school counselors.
+During the first appointment, Dr. Hu takes time to understand your needs and if applicable, the needs of your family.
+For older children and adolescents, Dr. Hu typically meets separately with the family/guardian(s) and the child (either in-person in her office or through a separate phone/video call).
+This allows her to hear various perspectives in a lower pressure setting and to gain a thorough appreciation of your concerns.
+Dr. Hu listens to your past experiences and struggles and tries to understand future goals that you may have and what healing might look like for you.
+She strongly believes in collaborative decision-making and values your input in deciding which treatments to pursue.
+After our first appointment, she may request to coordinate care with various other clinicians and professionals, including primary care physicians, therapists, teachers, and school counselors.

 Is there anything you don’t treat?